 I’m gradually starting to feel reconnected with my faith and maybe I shouldn’t jeopardise that by writing about it but it is something I am grateful for, to be able to approach Islam without negative associations and connotations and find in it something like the way of life I first loved (and to have learned to stand firm through all those negatives).

 Homeschooling wise we are becoming more and more eclectic and unstructured.

 And Art.
 I need to find a way to make time for it.
 Art is the thing that makes me happiest.

 I’ve been here before.
 Unable to make it work.
 Overwhelmed by the debris of daily life, swallowed by both the details and the larger picture.

-This country is degenerating.
-Is it?
-Or was it always like this and I didn’t know?
 The shield of my whiteness has lowered and all I see is pain and injustice and a deep, deep commitment to maintaining a hierarchy of racial oppression.

 These are the times when I am all ideals with little application.
 Homelife feels like chaos.
 I’m seriously contemplating school.
 The questions I ask myself are